etetoolkit/course/README.md

 git clone https://github.com/etetoolkit/course
 ```

 ## Install and initialize miniconda

-(You can skip this if you know conda)
+- You can skip this step if you already have a conda env and know how to use it
+- Rembember to initialize your conda env.
+(The Miniconda installation script will ask you about this)

 ### Linux
 ```